Liveandirect: Release

-Liveandirect was released by MCA Records in the United Kingdom in November 1989.
+Liveandirect was released by MCA Records in the United Kingdom on 27 November 1989.
 Also released that month was his debut single, "N-R-G", a "squiggly acid piano shuffler" which also featured in live form on Liveandirect.
 The track reached number 12 on the UK Singles Chart in January 1990.
 The album itself was released to modest success.
 It originally entered the UK Albums Chart in December 1989 at number 65, then returned to the chart in February 1990, now reaching a height of number 53, and then finally re-charting in May 1990 after the success of his number-one hit "Killer".
 This time, the album reached an overall peak at number 47.
 The website of Adamski's latter-day record label, ZTT Records, writes that Liveandirect sold well.
 "Killer" was added as a bonus track to the American edition, which was released on 10 July 1990 by MCA.

 At the time of release, house and rave DJs and producers were referred to as "faceless" by the press due to their lack of public image.
 Adamski appeared onstage in raves and clubs without any lighting, and this "faceless" approach continued to the album artwork of Liveandirect, which does not feature any pictures.
 The album artwork was designed by The Thunder Jockeys.
 An Adamski performance at Brixton Academy, London, on 31 December 1989 was filmed as part of the TV documentary Dancing into the Nineties (Part 2).
 This footage, alongside the music videos for "N-R-G" and "Killer", were released by MCA as a 26-minute VHS release in 1990, also entitled Liveandirect.